solobekz/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Print all the letters except q and e
 5. Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 6. Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+ 7. Write a program that prints the lowercase alphabet in reverse, followed by a new line.